taataa/tapspace/docs/api/v2/index.md

 - *source*
-  - a Component.
+  - a [Plane](#tapspacecomponentsplane).
 The hold input source.
 The source begins to emit hold events.
 - *target*
-  - a Component.
+  - a [Plane](#tapspacecomponentsplane).
 The target for the hold effects, if any.
 - *options*
   - *holdDuration*
     - optional number, default 500.
 The time in milliseconds the pointers need to stay still before hold event can be emitted.